KW-M/webrtc-relay/README.md

   <h1 align="center">WebRTC Relay</h1>
 </p>

-Relay low latency video and data between remote computers and any web browser over WebRTC.
+Relay low latency audio/video and data between remote computers and any web browser over WebRTC.
 This tool is programing language independent (using named pipes) and should compile on \*any os where golang is supported (\*except windows for now).

 ## Inspiration

-I made this tool as an alternative to UV4L-WebRTC with fewer webrtc-related constraints.
+I made this tool as an oss alternative to UV4L-WebRTC with fewer webrtc-related constraints.
 My orignal use case was for controlling underwater drones over the internet, but this library could be used for any purpose where low latency video and/or data transport are needed.
-This project is a lot like [Bot Box](https://github.com/roboportal/bot_box) but with more flexibility, at the cost of less being implemented for you: bring your own frontend / backend etc...
+This project is similar to [Bot Box](https://github.com/roboportal/bot_box) but with more flexibility, at the cost of less being implemented for you: bring your own frontend / backend etc...

 ## Details